Elwetana/QuizApp/design.md

 ## Reset
 Delete all rows in Teams_per_round and Actions, set active in all rounds to 0, set all cooldowns in Teams to their default values

+## People
+POST request that submits a JSON with property `people` that includes an array of records to be inserted into table `people`.
+Only available to admins.

 ## Rules for guessing
 Perform the following checks: